Food Handler Responsibilities

 • If you experience any symptoms that could cause you to contaminate food through your bodily fluids, you must stop working immediately

 Unfortunately, people are the worst offenders when it comes to food contamination.
 Everyone who works within the food industry must have the highest possible standards of personal hygiene to avoid cross-contaminating food.
-As a food handler, you also have a legal responsibility to observe high standards of personal hygiene.
+As a Food Handler, you also have a legal responsibility to observe high standards of personal hygiene.

 To keep food safe for consumption, this means taking care not to introduce contaminants to food from sources such as the human body – including hands and hair, your uniform and clothing, shoes, jewelry, and even aprons.
 This also applies to disposable items, such as gloves and hairnets, and equipment like cloths and wipes.

-To ensure good hygiene, food handlers must:
+To ensure good hygiene, Food Handlers must:

 • Prevent their body, anything from their body or anything they are wearing from contaminating food or food contact surfaces